Voter ID at polling stations

 What if I do not have any Photo ID?

-If an elector does not hold any of the required photographic ID, they can Apply for a free Voter Authority Certificate from the Council.
+If you don't have any of the required forms of photographic ID, you can Apply for a free Voter Authority Certificate from the Council.

 Paper applications will also be available for those who cannot apply online.